GorvGoyl/Clone-Wars/README.md

 1. Create a [new issue](https://github.com/GorvGoyl/Clone-Wars/issues/new) with following details: clone name, code repo link, demo link, and tech stack used.
    OR
-2. Add your contribution to [readme.md](https://github.com/GorvGoyl/Clone-Wars/blob/main/README.md) (you may use online md editor like [markdown.site](https://markdown.site/) for better table visualization, format with [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) in VSCode) and send me a PR!
+2. Add your contribution to [readme.md](https://github.com/GorvGoyl/Clone-Wars/blob/main/README.md) (you may use online md editor like [markdown.site](https://markdown.site/) for better table visualization) and send me a PR!

 Any other feedback is also welcome :)